awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is.md

 For full pricing details, see [Amazon OpenSearch Service pricing](https://aws.amazon.com/elasticsearch-service/pricing/)\.
 For information about charges incurred during configuration changes, see [Charges for configuration changes](managedomains-configuration-changes.md#managedomains-config-charges)\.

+## Amazon OpenSearch Serverless<a name="whatis-serverless"></a>

+Amazon OpenSearch Serverless is an on\-demand, auto scaling, serverless configuration for Amazon OpenSearch Service\.
+Serverless removes the operational complexities of provisioning, configuring, and tuning your OpenSearch clusters\.
+For more information, see [Amazon OpenSearch Serverless \(preview\)](serverless.md)\.

 ## Getting started with Amazon OpenSearch Service<a name="get-started"></a>

 To get started, [sign up for an AWS account](https://aws.amazon.com/) if you don't already have one\.
 After you are set up with an account, complete the [getting started](gsg.md) tutorial for Amazon OpenSearch Service\.
 Consult the following introductory topics if you need more information while learning about the service: